Finding the Best Places to Visit Near Nagpur for 2 Days

 Seasonal Travel Tips for 2-Day Trips from Nagpur

 One of the best things about living in or visiting Nagpur is that every season brings a different flavor to short trips.
-I’ve traveled in the summer heat, braved the monsoon rains and enjoyed the cozy winters and each has its own charm.
 Here are my personal notes on the best time to visit near Nagpur, so you can plan your getaway smartly.

 Summer (March–June) – Hot but Great for Safaris